-- 4.3 The Chief Fire Officer is responsible for ensuring that a revenue budget is prepared on an annual basis. - 4.4 The Chief Fire Officer shall prepare a draft revenue budget for the next financial year, in consultation with the Treasurer, for submission to the Authority in such time as to allow the council tax precept to be advised to collecting Authorities. - 4.5 The Treasurer and Chief Fire Officer shall specify the format of the revenue budget and the timing of reports relating to it, subject to any overriding requirements of the Authority.
-In practice the overall revenue budget will comprise a number of specific functional budgets which the Authority and/or Chief Fire Officer have identified as appropriate to the financial management arrangements of the Authority. - 4.6 Any draft revenue budget(s) presented to the Authority shall be accompanied by a joint report from the Chief Fire Officer and the Treasurer which shall specify any variations relative to existing budgets and policies together with any implications for future financial years. - 4.7 The Chief Fire Officer shall define budgetary control policy and ensure it is enforced including identifying responsible budget holders and the limits of their budgetary authority in relation to the approved revenue budget.
+- 4.3 The Chief Fire Officer is responsible for ensuring that a revenue budget and medium-term financial plan (MTFP) is prepared on an annual basis. - 4.4 The Treasurer shall prepare a draft revenue budget for the next financial year, in consultation with the Chief Fire Officer, for submission to the Authority in such time as to allow the council tax precept to be advised to collecting Authorities. - 4.5 The Treasurer and Chief Fire Officer shall specify the format of the MTFP and revenue budget and the timing of reports relating to it, subject to any overriding requirements of the Authority.
+In practice the overall revenue budget will comprise several specific functional budgets which the Authority and/or Chief Fire Officer have identified as appropriate to the financial management arrangements of the Authority. - 4.6 Any draft MTFP or revenue budget(s) presented to the Authority shall be accompanied by a joint report from the Chief Fire Officer and the Treasurer which shall specify any variations relative to existing budgets and policies together with any implications for future financial years. - 4.7 The Chief Fire Officer shall define budgetary control policy and ensure it is enforced including identifying responsible budget holders and the limits of their budgetary authority in relation to the approved revenue budget.